steadybit/docs-public/install-and-configure/configure-monitoring/new-relic.md

 **Example Widget**

 Below you see an example widget that can be configured on your New Relic dashboard.
-This helps you to correlate the execution of an experiment with other dashboard widgets.
+This helps you to correlate an experiment run with other dashboard widgets.

 ![New Relic Insights Example](new-relic-insights.png)